WeblateOrg/weblate/docs/admin/access.rst

 :guilabel:`Access control` setting.
 Available options are:

 Public
-    Publicly visible, translatable for all logged-in users.
+    Publicly visible, translatable for all signed-in users.
 Protected
     Publicly visible, but translatable only for selected users.
 Private